canonical/juju-dashboard/HACKING.md

 remove controllers as necessary and provides a way to have multiple controllers running at once (with different Juju versions if needed).

+If a Kubernetes controller is required you can follow the [Multipass and Kubernetes](./docs/multipass-microk8s.md) instructions.

 If this controller is being created on an M1 mac then you will need to [set the arch](#juju-on-m1-macs) when running some of the commands.